-Due to the inherently probabilistic nature of quantum measurements, the D-Wave quantum annealers produce an ensemble of samples, from which the best is usually chosen as the final solution.
-However, when treating the QPU as just a part of a hybrid solver, dealing with selected subproblems, it might be beneficial to use more that just one results of local optimization, to avoid the risk of getting stuck in a local minimum.
-VeloxQ, even though it is a classical solver, emulates this behavior and also produces a low-energy spectrum of solutions.
-An example of such spectra, both for VeloxQ and D-Wave annealer, is presented in Fig.~\ref{fig:pegasus_native_spectra}.
-In subsequent benchmarks AutoTune VeloxQ and D-Wave annealers are set to produce \(2^{10}\) samples, and the best solution is chosen to calculate the reference gap.
-Both quantities are averaged over realizations of a given graph size (see figures description for details).
+Due to the inherently probabilistic nature of quantum measurements, D-Wave quantum annealers produce an ensemble of samples, from which the best is usually selected as the final solution.
+However, when the QPU is used as part of a hybrid solver that operates on selected subproblems, it can be beneficial to retain more than just the single best local result.
+This reduces the risk of getting trapped in a local minimum.
+Although VeloxQ is a classical solver, it emulates this behavior and also produces low-energy spectra of solutions.
+An example of such spectra for both VeloxQ and the D-Wave annealer is presented in Fig.~\ref{fig:pegasus_native_spectra}.
+The VeloxQ distributions are shifted toward lower energies, and the AutoTune spectrum is more concentrated around the mean; the Custom spectrum, tuned for runtime, is broader but its lowest-energy state remains close to the best AutoTune configuration.
+In the subsequent benchmarks, AutoTune VeloxQ and D-Wave annealers are set to produce \(2^{10}\) samples, and the best solution is used to calculate the reference gap.
+Moreover, the D-Wave annealer is always configured to use an annealing time of $\tau = 100\,\mu\mathrm{s}$.
+Both the reference gap and the runtime are averaged over problem realizations of a given graph size and over independent runs (see figure captions for details).